rosmo-robot/rosmo-robot.github.io/build.md

 |
 |

-The Ziobot kit
+The Rosmo Robotkit
 ------------

-The Ziobot kit contains all the parts you need to assemble and use your robot.
+The Rosmo Robotkit contains all the parts you need to assemble and use your robot.

 Alternately a full list of parts is available